Women Making Waves in the Cider World: Two Broads Ciderworks

 Was a tasting room always part of your plan?

 Maggie: We wanted a tasting room from the get-go, so that we could have different batches of different ciders and showcase them.
 We pulled the permits in January of 2020, and then COVID hit.
-We hoped to have it open in June, but we’re still limping through the process, which has been painful.
+We dragged our feet and finally opened during the holidays of 2021 with little fanfare.
+No grand opening for us!
+In mid-2022, we starting bringing on employees to help with the tasting room so we could keep consistent hours, which is hugely important.

-Can you share a bit about what the tasting room will be like?
+Can you share a bit about what the tasting room is like?

-Maggie: Our tasting room will have a Bohemian Victorian aesthetic.
+Maggie: Our tasting room has a Bohemian Victorian aesthetic.

-Morgan: A guiding principal is … we’ve been to overly-modern-industrial aesthetic breweries and man caves where you can’t hear yourself think or talk to the person next to you because it’s so echoey.
+Morgan: A guiding principal is … we’ve been to overly-modern-industrial aesthetic breweries and man caves where you can’t hear yourself think or talk to the person next to you because it’s so echo-y.
 We’re trying to make our space cozier and more interesting.
-We’ll have rugs and sound-absorbing panels on the ceiling.
-We’ll showcase local art and queer art.
-So you’ll come into this nondescript warehouse parking lot and when you open the door and it’s kind of a different world.
+We have rugs and sound-absorbing panels on the ceiling, and we showcase local art and queer art.
+So you come into this nondescript warehouse parking lot and when you open the door and it’s kind of a different world.
 We also have a patio with a seasonal creek and really nice outside ambiance.

 Where does Two Broads source fruit from?